 Exception is an error that occurs in runtime and typically breaks normal execution flow.
-JetBrains Rider allows you to effectively debug application exceptions: you can explicitly tell the debugger to suspend the program execution when an exception of a particular type is thrown.
-JetBrains Rider stops the execution right after the exception occurs (before any exception handling is run) allowing you to examine program stack frames.
+JetBrains Rider allows you to effectively debug application exceptions: you can explicitly tell the debugger to suspend the program execution when any unhandled exception or an exception of a particular type is thrown.
+JetBrains Rider stops the execution right after the exception occurs (before any exception handling is run) allowing you to examine program's stack frames.

 - Do one of the following:

-- Specify breakpoint properties.
-Note that if Just my code is enabled, the debugger will suspend the program only in case the exception is thrown by the user code.
+Specify breakpoint properties.
+Note that if Only in my code is enabled, the debugger will suspend the program only if the exception is thrown by the user code.